DBAPI User Guide

 http://192.168.xx.xx:8520/token/generate?clientId=xxx&secret=xxx

-• When requesting private interfaces, the token value needs to be placed in the Authorization field of the header to access successfully.
-(For public interfaces, no header setting is required)
+• When requesting private APIs, the token needs to be placed in the Authorization header to access successfully.
+(For public APIs, no header setting is required)

 • Python Call Example: